-Rachel offers Cognitive Behavioral Therapy, Holistic and Humanistic integrated approaches towards treatment for adults, families, couples, as well as adolescents.
+Rachel utilizes clinical approaches based upon the practices of Cognitive Behavioral Therapy, Emotional Focused Therapy, and Humanistic perspectives.
+As a Certified Integrative Mental Health Professional, she also offers Holistic framework based upon nutrition and integrative practices.
+Rachel works with adults, families, couples, as well as adolescents.
 Her specialty areas include Depression, Generalized Anxiety, relationship issues between heterosexual and LGBTQ couples, and Adjustment Disorder.
 She also has experience working with individuals who have PTSD, Autism Spectrum Disorder, and adolescents struggling with mood disorders.
-Rachel offers empathetic support in teaching valuable coping skills that can be utilized during the toughest of times.
-Rachel is objective and non-judgemental in her approach to therapy, and truly enjoys the client-therapist relationship.

 Holly A. Mullen MSW, LCSW

 Holly is a Pennsylvania Licensed Clinical Social Worker who received a Bachelor’s Degree in Psychology from Kutztown University in 2008 and a Master’s Degree in Social Work from Marywood University in 2013.
 Holly has been in private practice for the past 8 years working with adults, adolescents, and couples.
 Her specialties include the treatment of anxiety disorders, depression, marital issues, premarital counseling, blended family challenges, and career and life stage adjustments.
 Holly utilizes Solution Focused Therapy, Cognitive Behavioral Therapy, and Strengths and Mindfulness-based approaches, with a focus on strength and resilience.
 As a therapist, Holly seeks to promote a safe and healing environment where you can unveil your personal inner strengths and develop a plan for lifelong growth and healing.
 Holly welcomes the opportunity to assist you in your journey toward personal growth and healing, offering an improvement of your life’s experiences for years to come.